XPeng (NYSE:XPEV) Shares Gap Up to $6.94

-Shares of XPeng Inc. (NYSE:XPEV – Get Free Report) gapped up prior to trading on Monday .
+Shares of XPeng Inc. (NYSE:XPEV – Get Free Report) gapped up before the market opened on Monday .
 The stock had previously closed at $6.94, but opened at $7.17.
 XPeng shares last traded at $7.09, with a volume of 1,368,167 shares trading hands.

-Several equities analysts have recently weighed in on the company.
-Bank of America lowered their price target on XPeng from $12.70 to $11.70 and set a “buy” rating on the stock in a report on Tuesday, July 16th.
-Citigroup raised XPeng from a “sell” rating to a “neutral” rating and increased their price target for the company from $7.70 to $8.30 in a report on Tuesday, June 25th.
-Daiwa Capital Markets raised XPeng from a “neutral” rating to a “buy” rating and set a $11.00 price target on the stock in a report on Thursday, May 23rd.
-Finally, Daiwa America raised XPeng to a “strong-buy” rating in a report on Thursday, May 23rd.
-One equities research analyst has rated the stock with a sell rating, three have issued a hold rating, three have assigned a buy rating and one has given a strong buy rating to the company.
-According to data from MarketBeat, XPeng has an average rating of “Moderate Buy” and an average price target of $11.49.
+A number of analysts have commented on XPEV shares.
+Daiwa Capital Markets raised XPeng from a “neutral” rating to a “buy” rating and set a $11.00 price objective for the company in a report on Thursday, May 23rd.
+Daiwa America upgraded XPeng to a “strong-buy” rating in a report on Thursday, May 23rd.
+Bank of America lowered their price target on XPeng from $12.70 to $11.70 and set a “buy” rating for the company in a research report on Tuesday, July 16th.
+Finally, Citigroup raised shares of XPeng from a “sell” rating to a “neutral” rating and lifted their price objective for the stock from $7.70 to $8.30 in a report on Tuesday, June 25th.
+One analyst has rated the stock with a sell rating, three have given a hold rating, three have issued a buy rating and one has given a strong buy rating to the stock.
+According to MarketBeat, the stock has a consensus rating of “Moderate Buy” and an average price target of $11.49.

 XPeng Price Performance

 XPeng (NYSE:XPEV – Get Free Report) last issued its quarterly earnings results on Tuesday, May 21st.
-The company reported ($0.20) earnings per share (EPS) for the quarter.
+The company reported ($0.20) earnings per share for the quarter.
+The company had revenue of $906.90 million during the quarter.
 XPeng had a negative return on equity of 28.16% and a negative net margin of 28.16%.
-The business had revenue of $906.90 million during the quarter.
-Research analysts anticipate that XPeng Inc. will post -0.91 earnings per share for the current year.
+On average, sell-side analysts forecast that XPeng Inc. will post -0.91 EPS for the current year.

 About XPeng